-Prerequisites: BIO-2011 A continuation of BIO-2011.
+4 credits (with lab) Prerequisites: BIO-2011 A continuation of BIO-2011.
 Topics include cellular physiology, and the structures and function of the cardiovascular, endocrine, immune, respiratory, digestive, excretory, and reproductive systems.
 Laboratory systems practicum involves microscopy, dissections, and the study of human organ models.
 (Shared course in the VSC.)

-BIO-2130 Natural History of the Yellowstone Plateau 3 credits

-Prerequisite: Permission of instructor.
-This course involves seven days in the back country of Yellowstone National Park, traveling to three remote areas that demonstrate the unique geological and ecological characteristics of the park.
+BIO-2130 Natural History of the Yellowstone Plateau 3 credits demonstrate the unique geological and ecological characteristics of the park.
 Students make their own arrangements to and from Salt Lake City, Utah, where the instructor will meet them.
 (Summer only)